 Further, at the end of each fishing season AFMA conducts an audit of all farming companies.
 The level 1 audit includes the following:

-- monthly breakdowns of receipt and sale of SBT including mortalities; - verified counts of SBT conducted during transfer from tow pontoons into farms; - CCSBT CDS figures and domestic sales; and - mortalities recorded by the SBT fish receiver.
+- monthly breakdowns of receipt and sale of SBT including mortalities; - verified counts of SBT conducted during transfer from tow pontoons into farms; - CCSBT CDS figures and domestic sales; and through the development of an automated solution.